 Nevertheless, the congregation’s role is vital.
 While it is logistically impossible for you to duplicate the extensive vetting process, your vote matters a great deal.
 Constitutionally, we need a two-thirds membership vote to accept the candidate.
 So, on that final Sunday, ask yourself: is there any reason, based on what I know so far about the vetting process, the church leadership, and the candidate, why I couldn’t vote to affirm the nomination?

 Remember, your vote counts, both as a vote of support for the people and process behind the search, and as a vote of confidence in the selected candidate.
 The Moody Church can’t and won’t move forward without the membership’s support.

-Above all, pray for our Search Committee, that they may discern the Lord’s will for the Senior Pastor position at The Moody Church.
+Above all, pray for our Search Committee, that they may discern the Lord’s will for the Teaching Pastor position at The Moody Church.
 Pray also for our congregation, that we all might prepare our hearts and minds to move into this new era of Moody Church history with zeal for what the Lord will do through us in Chicago and around the world.
 To God be the glory.